Horticulture

 HORT 414, PRECISION AGRICULTURE, 4 Credits

 Provides insight into the technology available to support precision agriculture and data management planning applications.
 Examines the concepts and applications of precision agriculture to teach practical use of hardware, equipment and software.
 An overview of current technology including autonomous vehicles, GPS, soil and crop proximal sensors, imagery and mapping, variable rate control systems, and yield monitors.
-CROSSLISTED as CROP 414/HORT 414 and CROP 514.
+CROSSLISTED as CROP 414/HORT 414.

 Equivalent to: CROP 414